-Nevertheless, U.S. Customs' approach to related-party transfer pricing has traditionally differed from that of the Internal Revenue Service.
-This lack of perfect consistency may be faced, for example, by the U.S. affiliate of a Canadian company.
+Nevertheless, CBP's approach to related-party transfer pricing has traditionally differed from that of the Internal Revenue Service.
+This lack of perfect consistency may be faced, for example, by a Canadian affiliated of a U.S. company.

-Accordingly, companies exporting from Canada to the U.S. must recognize the fact that while international transfer pricing rules require related parties to relied upon supportable transfer pricing procedures for taxation purposes, the "valuation" amount that applies for U.S. Customs purposes may differ.
+Accordingly, U.S. companies trading with Canadian affiliates must recognize the fact that while international transfer pricing rules require related parties to relied upon supportable transfer pricing procedures for taxation purposes, the "valuation" amount that applies for U.S. Customs purposes may differ.

-Two recent U.S. Customs Headquarters rulings, however, have taken steps to re-connect the disparity for U.S. Customs purposes.
-Most recently, in HQ 547382 (Feb.
-14, 2002), U.S. Customs relied upon an independent economic analysis applying the U.S. Internal Revenue Service's ("IRS") Comparable Profits Methodology to demonstrate that a transfer price between related entities is settled in an acceptable, arm's-length manner and, importantly, may be used as the basis for transaction value.
+Recent CBP Headquarters rulings, however, have taken steps to reconnect the disparity for U.S. Customs purposes.
+For example, in HQ 547382 (Feb.
+14, 2002), CBP relied upon an independent economic analysis applying the U.S. Internal Revenue Service's ("IRS") Comparable Profits Methodology to demonstrate that a transfer price between related entities is settled in an acceptable, arm's-length manner and, importantly, may be used as the basis for transaction value.

-In that ruling, U.S. Customs stated:
+In that ruling, CBP stated:

 As we explained in a recent ruling, HRL 546979 dated August 30, 2000, Customs' approach to related party transactions differs from that of the IRS.
 Specifically, the method {described} reviews profitability on an aggregate basis, where as Customs' examines profitability on a product by product basis.
-Nonetheless, Customs' accepts that the IRS methodologies may be used as evidence to substantiate the circumstances of sale test in some instances where the method is actually used by the parties, and where any adjustments required by the method are accurately reported to Customs.
+Nonetheless, Customs' accepts that the IRS methodologies may be used as evidence to substantiate the circumstances of sale test in some instances where the method is actually used by the parties, and where any adjustments required by the method are accurately reported b Customs.

 In the earlier ruling, HQ 546979 (Aug.
-30, 2000), U.S. Customs stated that while the goal of both the Customs legislation and section 482 of the U.S. Tax Code is to ensure that the transactions between related parties are at arm's length, the method of making that determination is different under each law.
+30, 2000), CBP stated that while the goal of both the Customs legislation and section 482 of the U.S. Tax Code is to ensure that the transactions between related parties are at arm's length, the method of making that determination is different under each law.

-There, Customs concluded that the transfer pricing agreement applicable to the importer is a bilateral agreement, in which both countries have reviewed the submission and negotiated a fair result for both taxing authorities.
+There, CBP concluded that the transfer pricing agreement applicable to the importer is a bilateral agreement, in which both countries have reviewed the submission and negotiated a fair result for both taxing authorities.

-U.S. Customs review of the information, including attending the Advance Pricing Agreement prefiling conference and review of information submitted to the U.S. tax authority, allowed Customs to conclude that the relevant aspects of the transaction had been examined, including the way in which the importer and its related suppliers organize their commercial relations, as well as the way in which the price in question was arrived at between the parties.
+CBP's review of the information, including attending the Advance Pricing Agreement prefiling conference and review of information submitted to the U.S. tax authority, allowed CBP to conclude that the relevant aspects of the transaction had been examined, including the way in which the importer and its related suppliers organize their commercial relations, as well as the way in which the price in question was arrived at between the parties.
 Thus, Customs held that the importer demonstrated that the price has not been influenced by the relationship and that transaction value was the proper basis of appraisement.